-Scone Tennis Club is reviewing all its policies, the updated Safeguarding Policy, with its associated statements, are available here:- Safeguarding Policy 2018 Safeguarding Policy Statement Whistleblowing Policy Statement
+Scone Tennis Club is reviewing all its policies, the updated Safeguarding Policy and Diversity and Inclusion Policy.
+They and their associated statements, are available here:

 The LTA guidance on Fair Play Guidance underpins all aspects of playing tennis:

 Tennis is your sport so enjoy it.
 Love the game.

 Be a good sport when you win, lose and watch matches.

 Be a role model, behave as you expect others to.

 Create a safe, fun and fair tennis environment.

 Tennis is a game for everyone, respect others.

 Learn and follow the rules and the Fair Play values.

 Call the score and lines loudly and fairly; leave it to the official to resolve problems.